Showing posts with label empathy. Show all posts

 Empathy has also been studied in animals.

-Example 2: A downside of high emotional empathy can lead to personal distress.
+Example 2: A downside of high emotional empathy is that it can lead to personal distress.
 This has been called emotional contagion in some research reports.

 Related concepts: perspective taking, social roles, role playing